f4goh/lora-aprs-esp32/igate/README.md

 ***
 ## APRSDroid in ACCESS POINT

-Be careful SSID and password ACCESS point same as Client Wifi
+SSID is APRS Droid
+password is totototo

 ```console
 Enable local wifi Access Point for AprsDroid   : internet 0